-Which customer database should you use?
+Which customer database software should you use?

 The term “customer database” is very general term.
 In fact, any software companies use to keep track of customer data can be referred to as a customer database.
 Small businesses have many options for creating a customer database.
 They can simply build their own customer database in Excel or Microsoft Word.
-Larger enterprises often find it more compelling to use a more sophisticated database software, often in conjunction with a customer relationship management system.
+Larger enterprises often find it more compelling to use a more sophisticated customer database software, often in conjunction with a customer relationship management system or helpdesk system.

 OneDesk: An alternative to multiple customer databases

 – Listen to customers’ questions and concerns and respond to them.